leduckhai/Awesome-Competitive-Programming/README.md

 4. - [x] [Min Path Sum Matrix: Top-Left to Right-Bottom, Right and Down Moves](https://github.com/leduckhai/Awesome-Competitive-Programming/blob/main/Dynamic%20Programming/Min_PathSum_Matrix.ipynb)<sup>[[PDF]](https://github.com/leduckhai/Awesome-Competitive-Programming/blob/main/Dynamic%20Programming/PE81_PathSum_2Ways.pdf)</sup>: Find Min Path Sum from Top-Left to Right-Bottom of a Matrix using Right and Down Moves - **O(R.C)** , R, C is length of row and column of the matrix

 #### Subarray/Subsequence/Substring Problems
+Subsequence = Any subset of an array/string

+Subarray = Contiguous subsequence of an array

+Substring = Contiguous subsequence of a string

 5. [The Maximum Subarray](https://github.com/leduckhai/Awesome-Competitive-Programming/blob/main/Dynamic%20Programming/The_Maximum_Subarray.ipynb)
 - [x] Contiguous Subarray/Kadane's Algorithm: Find the largest sum of any contiguous subarray - **O(n)**